Documents explaining your mortgage

 - The length of the reflection period (i.e. at least 7 days, or more depending on the lender).

-The keyfacts Illustration document or the ESIS if that is given to you instead, makes it easy for you to compare the total cost of mortgages side by side because the documents contain the same information, usually presented in the same way.
+The Illustration document d, makes it easy for you to compare the total cost of mortgages side by side because the documents contain the same information, usually presented in the same way.

 For example, you can quickly compare monthly repayments, and what happens at the end of any introductory deal.